BurnyCoder/diverse-group-relative-policy-optimization/README.md

 - Double check code for errors
 - Fix broken plotting
 - Fix broken testing
-- Benchmark and compare original model, model trained using GRPO, and model trained using DGRPO
+- Benchmark on GSM8K and other datasets and compare original model, model trained using GRPO, and model trained using DGRPO
 - Implement cosine similarity method in code and benchmark it